Cardiac Hemodynamic Monitoring for the Management of Heart Failure in the Outpatient Setting

 Adamson, P., Ginn, G., Anker, S. Bourge, R., and Abraham, W. (2016).
 Remote haemodynamic-guided care for patients with chronic heart failure: a meta-analysis of completed trials.
 European Journal of Heart Failure, 19 (3), 426-433.
 (Level 2 evidence)

-American College of Cardiology Foundation/American Heart Association.
-(2013).
-A report of the American College of Cardiology Foundation/American Heart Association task force on practice guidelines.
-Retrieved June 12, 2014 from http://circ.ahajournals.org.
+American College of Cardiology Foundation/American Heart Association/Heart Failure Society of America.
+(2017).
+2017 ACC/AHA//HFSA focused update of the 2013 ACCF/AHA Guideline for the management of heart failure: A report of the American College of Cardiology Foundation/American Heart Association task force on clinical practice guidelines and the heart failure society of America.
+Retrieved December 23, 2020 from http://circ.ahajournals.org.

 Conraads, V.M., Tavazzi, L., Santini, M., Oliva, F., Gerritse, B., Yu, C., et al. (2011).
 Sensitivity and positive predictive value of implantable intrathoracic impedance monitoring as a predictor of heart failure hospitalizations: the SENSE-HF trial.
 European Heart Journal, (32), 2266-2273.
 (Level 2 evidence)